vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 ### Const stop, won't stop

-Okay, `const` is my favorite variable declaration keyword in all of Javascript.
+Okay, `const` is my favorite variable declaration keyword in Javascript.
 I default to `const` over `let` and never use `var`.
-This is the most important part of this post.
-If you remember one thing from this post, remember this: Use `const` until you have to use `let`.
-A [wise man](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75) told me that once, and his advice has saved me much grief.
-I hope to do the same for you.
+If you remember one thing from this post, let it be this: Use `const` until you have to use `let`.
+A [wise man](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75) told me that.

-In the sub-section entitled **3 "You can instantiate them without a value"** in the `var` portion of the article, I said to put a pin in the fact that variables can be declared with `var` with empty values.
+In the sub-section entitled **3 "You can instantiate them without a value"** in the `var` portion of the article, I said to put a pin in the fact that variables can be declared using `var` with empty values.
 This type of instantiation is allowed with `let`, too.
 It is not so with `const`!
 Oh no, `const` requires that you provide a value up front.
 Otherwise, it will turn its nose up at you and refuse to create a variable, *"If you don't know what's going *in* the variable, monsieur/madame, then why do you need it at all?"* -- this is good.

 But wait, there's more! `const` goes one step further and ensures that the variable cannot be reassigned.